 In developing countries, pregnancy and childbirth are among the main causes of death, illness and disability in women of reproductive age (3).
 This period is associated with changes in psychological needs such as increased anxiety and depression and physical changes such as weight gain and outflow of the heart.
 Lack of knowledge and fear causes pregnant mothers to become anxious and this anxiety and fear are transmitted to the brain and causes an increase in stress hormones secretion in the mother.
 Stressing events significantly increases the prevalence of postpartum depression (4).
 Today, exercise and physical activity are considered not only as leisure time, but also as an indispensable necessity for health and well-being.
-Considering women's sports and exercise as a major part of society are essential along with their conditions physiological needs.
-Research on the and physiological response of the body to exercise trainings suggests that healthy pregnant mothers can cause adaptation between sport activities with their physiological and foetal needs (5).
+Considering women's sports and exercise as a major part of society are essential along with their conditions and physiological needs.
+Research on the physiological response of the body to exercise trainings suggests that healthy pregnant mothers can cause adaptation between sport activities with their physiological and foetal needs (5).
 Also, exercise is one of the ways to reduce the adverse effects of pregnancy such as insomnia, fatigue, excessive weight gain, back and lower back pain, pelvic pain, constipation, inability to control urine, increased blood pressure, gestational diabetes, depression and anxiety (6).
-Several studies inside the country and abroad have shown that exercise can reduce the intensity of anxiety and, after stopping exercise, anxiety reappears.